Speech-Language Pathology Studies

 Admission tospeech-language pathology programs requires a high school diploma.

-Prospective students must have applied for this program via the Parcoursup platform.
+Prospective students must apply for this program through the Parcoursup platform.

-Admission to this program is based on areview of the applicant’s application materialsin accordance with the criteria specified on the platform,followed by an interviewfor those who are selected.
+Admission to this program is based on areview of the applicant’s application materialsin accordance with the criteria specified on the platform,followed by an oral interviewfor those who are shortlisted.

-They must provide proof of a high school diploma, a DAEU, a French or foreign diploma that qualifies as an exemption from the high school diploma requirement, or a qualification or experience deemed sufficient in accordance with the provisions of Article L613-5 of the Education Code.
+They must provide proof of a baccalaureate, a DAEU, a French or foreign diploma that qualifies as an exemption from the baccalaureate, or a qualification or experience deemed sufficient in accordance with the provisions of Article L613-5 of the Education Code.

 • Duration of Studies

-The speech-language pathology program lasts five years, or 10 semesters.
+The speech-language pathology program lasts 5 years, or 10 semesters.

 • Contents

-Speech-language pathology studies are divided into two phases:
+Speech-language pathology studies are divided into two cycles:

-• The first cycle, which consists of six semesters: The program aims to provide students with a solid foundation in the sciences, a fundamental understanding of the human body, patient care, and knowledge of pathology and pathophysiology.
+• The first cycle consists of 6 semesters: The program aims to provide students with a foundation of scientific knowledge, a fundamental understanding of the human body, patient care skills, and knowledge of pathology and pathophysiology.

-• The second cycle, which consists of four semesters: The program aims to provide students with the scientific and technical knowledge essential for mastering the necessary expertise and skills, to teach clinical reasoning and therapeutic intervention, to provide training in the scientific method, and to develop the general skills required for speech-language pathologists to communicate effectively with patients and their families.
+• The second cycle, which consists of four semesters: The program aims to provide students with the scientific and technical knowledge essential for mastering the necessary knowledge and skills; to teach clinical reasoning and therapeutic intervention; to provide training in the scientific method; and to develop the general skills required for speech-language pathologists to communicate effectively with patients and their families.

-In the first cycle, internships supplement the theoretical training.
-In the second cycle, clinical reasoning exercises and practical training in clinical settings are added to the curriculum.
+During the first cycle, internships supplement the theoretical training.
+During the second cycle, clinical reasoning exercises and hands-on clinical training are added to the curriculum.

 • Exams

 Students must earn 60 ECTS credits at the end of each academic year.
-To this end, two exam sessions are scheduled per semester (a regular exam session and a make-up exam session).
+To this end, there are two exam sessions per semester (a first round and a make-up round).

 Upon completing their studies, students become licensedspeech-language pathologists after earning theirspeech-language pathology certification.